-For additional examples of live performances with Kyma synthesis and processing, see the Kyma International Sound Symposium concert and presentation videos.
+There are examples of live performances and tutorials on the Kyma Vimeo and YouTube channels.
+For additional examples, see the Kyma International Sound Symposium concert and presentation videos.

 - Morphing in MiddleEarth: Examples of Tau morphing.
 Listen for time/frequency warped flutes, granulated trombone-dogs, morphing wizards, random trombone sweeps, a trombone morphing to male vocal “ah”, Federico morphing to Valeria, a chorus of Jeffs, drops of water morphing into a spoken “oh”, flute morphing to an angry cat, a bongo roll slowing down, and a monotonized Valeria morphing to Federico.